-Approximately 49.2% of the pool pays interest based on a fixed rate, but all will revert to a floating interest rate, linked to the SVR.
+Approximately 58.6% of the provisional pool pays interest based on a fixed rate, but all will revert to a floating interest rate, linked to the SVR.
 The remaining assets pay a floating interest rate.

-To address the interest mismatch between the mortgage loans and the rated notes, the transaction features a fixed-to-floating interest rate swap, where the issuer pays a fixed rate and receive SONIA to mirror the index paid on the notes.
-The balance of the swap is a fixed amortization schedule mirroring the fixed-rate loans' amortization profile while they remain fixed, assuming 10.0% prepayments on the fixed-rate loans.
+To address the interest mismatch between the mortgage loans and the rated notes, the transaction will feature a fixed-to-floating interest rate swap, where the issuer will pay a fixed rate and receive SONIA to mirror the index paid on the notes.
+The balance of the swap will be a fixed amortization schedule mirroring the fixed-rate loans' amortization profile while they remain fixed, assuming 10.0% prepayments on the fixed-rate loans.
 As a result, if any prepayments or defaults occur, the deal will be over-hedged.
 If SONIA is below the fixed rate paid by the SPE, being over-hedged is negative for the transaction, because the notional would be higher than the actual size of the collateral.
 The collateral posting and replacement triggers in the swap documents are in line with our counterparty criteria.